HashtagMarkus/gocave/README.md

 ### Windows Vista

-In order to build this for older Versions like Vista, golang Version 1.10.x need to be used.
+In order to build this for older Windows Versions like Vista, golang Version 1.10.x needs to be used.

 ```
 GOOS=windows GOARCH=386 go build -o gocave.exe ./main.go